 Why do this problem?

-.
-It's an activity that is intended for high-attaining pupils to give them opportunities to explore a spatial context using their intuition and flair.
+This activity acts as a further extension to Two on Five.
+It's an activity that is intended for curious pupils to give them opportunities to explore a spatial context using their intuition and flair.
 It also provides an opportunity to create a system for solving such problems.
+The "Teacher

 As this activity is intended to challenge the 'best' problem solvers in the class, it might be presented as on the website or in a one-to-one situation, encouraging discussion between adult and pupil.
 The pupils may need access to a computer program for drawing solutions.

 Can you describe the ways that you arrived at these shape arrangements?

 How did you construct these on the computer?

 It will probably be helpful to have interlocking cubes available and different kinds of squared paper.

 This task was created to help in the pursuance of curiosity within the Mathematics lessons.

 Help may be found in the realm of curiosity in watching parts of these excellent videos.